sur30/CS424-Airport-Wait-Time/README.md

 1. Please Download the Project
 2. Run the File Default1.html on your server.

-Please refer to CS_424_Project2_Technical_Doc.docx for technical details.
+Please refer to FinalReport.docx for technical details.

 By
 -Surbhi Aurora
 -Minu Francis
--Surbhi Aurora
+-Pooja Donekal
 -Shreyas Kulkarni